Waldorf-Inspired Virtual Classes

 Painting & Drawing

-This is a year-long class (2 semester) for 8th and 9th grade students.
+This is a year-long class (2 semesters) for 9th and 10th grade students.
 Black and white drawings of natural objects and still life; landscape color perspective paintings; perspective drawing; and architecture will be central to this class.

 Students who are 13 - 15 can feel unsure and misunderstood in their changing physical bodies.
 Artistic work can help them stand more confidently and easily in the world.
 Practicing accuracy in perception and thinking will help the student form a clear relationship with the world around them and their own mental abilities.